This Cabbage Soup recipe is so rich and flavorful! It’s easy to make with veggies you have on hand. Serve it with crusty bread, and dinner is ready!

 • 1/2 teaspoon black pepper

-• 4 cups vegetable broth, flavorful!
+• 4 cups vegetable broth, or chicken broth.

 • 1/2 cup fresh parsley